DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

     params:
       byline: "Credit: http://annx.asianews.network"
 ---
+Text editing on github ios is here 😍

 ## Software Requirements

 Before we can do any programming, you need to have the right software on hand.
 If you haven't installed *Visual Studio* and *Flowgorithm* you need to follow the link and do so!